George School Children’s Center COVID 19 Health & Safety Plan

 - Any person entering the building is required to wear a face mask.

-- Staff must wear face coverings indoors; they must also wear face coverings outside where staff is unable to maintain the 6-foot social distance.
+- Staff must wear face coverings indoors; they must also wear face coverings outside where staff are unable to maintain the 6-foot social distance.

 - Visitors are currently excluded from the program.